 Ideal for: Creative types who don’t need the absolutely largest screen.
 It’s great for watching films and TV shows (and offers quad-speaker audio to match) but a 10.5-inch or even 9.7-inch screen would be a lot more affordable and almost as good.

 Is now a good time to buy?
 It’s been more than a year since the current Pros came out, which means we’re now in the danger zone where a new model could appear any day.
-It’s unlikely to happen until the fall of 2022, however: Apple tends not to update the Pro as frequently as its other iPad models.
+There’s a good chance it will happen in the fall of 2022: keep up with the latest launch news with our new iPad Pro 2022 guide.

 The iPad Pro 12.9-inch, which was updated in spring 2021, offers the biggest screen ever on an Apple tablet, squeezed into a relatively small and very thin chassis.
 In other respects it’s largely the same as the 11-inch Pro: super-fast processor (the M1) with lots of RAM, excellent cameras, 5G in the cellular models and a user experience that looks more than capable of replacing a laptop.